I still have no memories of the first year of my daughter’s life.

 My first son was just one day old when he died in 2005.
 During and after my subsequent pregnancies I struggled with a number of mental health problems.
 With my youngest boy, I felt very anxious whilst pregnant, and then isolated and depressed following his birth.
 With my daughter, my postnatal depression was more severe; I also developed maternal OCD and post-traumatic stress disorder, and during her pregnancy, I battled with anxiety and depression again.

 Crucial peer support

 What also helped me enormously, and saved my life when I had suicidal thoughts, was peer support from women going through similar experiences.
-Person centred counselling didn’t necessarily help with my recovery, but it did help me manage intrusive thoughts.
-And I believe CBT [cognitive behavioural therapy] fast tracked the end of my recovery.
+Person-centred counselling didn’t necessarily help with my recovery, but it did help me manage intrusive thoughts.
+And I believe CBT [cognitive behavioural therapy] fast-tracked the end of my recovery.

 Need specialist care

 I also believe it’s vital that women receive good advice about medication.
-This will help a woman suffering from anxiety or depression make more informed choices.
+This will help women suffering from anxiety or depression make more informed choices.
 In turn, this might help to reduce the severity of her illness and speed up her recovery, giving her a chance to enjoy early motherhood.
 I still have no memories of the first year of my daughter’s life.

 If the content of this story causes you to think of anything that has happened to you or someone you know and you feel upset, worried or uncomfortable, please see our support page for a list of services who may be able to help.